 In that light, I forgive him for allowing Jim to miss his stop at Cairo and never get off the raft, allowing Jim to let himself drift even farther into the Deep South with the little white boy instead of striking out toward freedom.
 (I confess: I feel a little Tom-ish for this admission.)
 But to imagine it that way, a writer deliberately taking such a risk, gives me hope, not just for American writing, but for America itself.

 Originally published in The Chronicle Review section of The Chronicle of Higher Education on March 10, 2014.
-David Wright is an associate professor of English at the University of Illinois at Urbana-Champaign.
+David Wright is an American writer and a full professor of English at the University of Illinois Urbana-Champaign.
 The two links—for the series Black Guy Bald Guy and for the essay “Naming Negro Lick”—are mine.
 All fifteen published installments of Black Guy Bald Guy are available earlier in the blog section of this website.